WaabigwaniiGitigaaninLogo (1)

 All About Us

-The GLITC Waabigwanii Gitigaanin Greenhouse & Garden works to build a thriving food sovereignty program that aims to increase and strengthen relationship to the land and access to traditional health and wellness through promoting culture ways and knowledge.
-Through our programs, our goal is to provide and support learning opportunities on important cultural topics that the Lac du Flambeau community needs.
+The Great Lakes Inter-Tribal Council’s Waabigwanii Gitigaanin Greenhouse and Garden works to build a thriving food sovereignty program that increases and strengthens relationship to the land, as well as access to traditional health and wellness, by promoting cultural ways and knowledge.
+Through providing our Community Garden, Educational Events, and Healthy Food Boxes, our goal is to create learning opportunities on important cultural topics that the Lac Du Flambeau community needs, including the idea that food is medicine.

 Greenhouse Hours